cchaglund/visreg-test/README.md

 const formatUrl = (path) => {
-   // Format to the url before a snapshot is taken, e.g. to add query params to the url. return [ baseUrl, path, '?noexternal' ].join('');
+   // Format to the url before a snapshot is taken return [ baseUrl, path, '?noexternal' ].join('');
 };

 const onPageVisit = (cy, cypress) => {
-   // Code here will run when cypress has loaded the page but before it starts taking snapshots.
-Useful to prepare the page, e.g. by clicking to bypass cookie banners or hiding certain elements. cy.get('header').invoke('css', 'opacity', 0);
+   // Code here will run when cypress has loaded the page but before it starts taking snapshots cy.get('header').invoke('css', 'opacity', 0);
    cy.get('body').invoke('css', 'height', 'auto');
 };